Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/What_is_new.md

 - New commands `rbw create catalog` and `rbw delete catalog` have been added to manage catalog.

-- New command `rbw changepwd user` has been added to change the password of a user.
+- New commands `rbw changepwd user` and `rbw changelogin user` have been added to change the password and the login of a user.

 - New command `rbw commands` has been added to list the available Rainbow CLI commands depending on the user role and admin level.